 How do I form an LLC?

-While not required in Nevada, an Operating Agreement, which are the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in Nevada, an Operating Agreement, which are the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.